Updated on 2026-04-10 GMT+08:00

 route print

 If information similar to the following is displayed, the policy-based route has been added.
-The route is persistent and will not be lost after the ECS is restarted.
+The route is a permanent route and will not be lost after the ECS is restarted.

 4. Check whether the source and destination ECSs can communicate with each other.